TimeToogo/tunshell/README.md

 ![TCP](https://app.lucidchart.com/publicSegments/view/26e86773-55e4-4927-8487-525fde329006/image.png?)

 2. **UDP:** The implementation also contains thin [TCP-like protocol built on UDP](./tunshell-client/src/p2p/udp).
-In some cases this can help establish direct UDP connections at least of the clients are behind a more permissive NAT device.
+In some cases this can help establish direct connections if at least of the clients are behind a more permissive NAT device.

 ![UDP](https://app.lucidchart.com/publicSegments/view/bd4afe42-a282-45d5-8a67-378ae31ad219/image.png?)